C0D1UM/technical-standard/django/import-export-excel/README.md

 - In worker, when query data from database it's recommend to split it chunks.
 Says 2000 rows per query, you can use SQL `LIMIT` and `OFFSET` to achieve this.
 This prevent database from crashing when requesting too much data at once.
-- (Optional) Use more than one work, so we can export data in parallels.
+- (Optional) Use more than one worker, so we can export data in parallels.

 *Note: Using `OFFSET` might cause performance problem later on, but this method providing easier to implement.
 If that the case, you can sort the data and use